 Experience Matters: Top Bankruptcy Law Firm in Middle Tennessee

 According to the federal government’s Public Access to Court Electronic Records (PACER) system, Flexer Law consistently files more bankruptcy petitions than any other law firm in the Middle District of Tennessee.
 In fact, we have filed more than 30,000 bankruptcy cases, helping many others in your situation.
 We are ready to help you!

-Times are tough and many people may be worried about how they will pay attorney fees.
+We understand that times are tough.
+Many people worry about how they will pay attorney fees.
 We will work with you to make payment arrangements.
-For example, we handle many Chapter 13 bankruptcy cases with no money down, and you pay your court costs and attorney fees through your Chapter 13 plan.
-Your first consultation with an attorney is always free.
+For example, we handle many Chapter 13 bankruptcy cases with no money down.
+Your court costs and attorney fees are paid through your Chapter 13 plan.
+And remember, your first consultation with an attorney at Flexer Law is always free.